-The 2015 Consolidated Budget contemplated social expenditure at 54.8 per cent. of the total amount of expenditures of Consolidated Budget.
-The 2015 State Budget Law made provision for State Budget social expenditure of 38.0 per cent. of the total amount of expenditures of the State Budget.
-In 2015 actual social expenditure amounted to 55.6 per cent. of Consolidated Budget and 37.7 per cent. of the State Budget.
+The 2015 Consolidated Budget contemplated social expenditure at 54.8 per cent. of the total amount of expenditures of Consolidated Budget In 2015 actual social expenditure amounted to 55.6 per cent. of Consolidated Budget and 37.7 per cent. of the State Budget.
 In 2015 the actual Consolidated Budget expenditures for debt servicing amounted to UAH 86.2 billion and for the state defence amounted to UAH 52.0 billion.